magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

   * Auxiliary Device list has been removed from the App Sim in ML Hub as it offers little value to users.

 ## Bug Fixes
+  * FEEDBACK-463: Device View is sometimes blank after starting App Sim Simulator in Unity.

 ## Known Issues
   * Any shipped applications built with MLSDK v1.0.0 will require a rebuild with the latest MLSDK to work with the latest App Sim, even if there are no code changes.
 This is due to a deprecation of `native_app_glue`.
 The log message "W [Run] Note: deprecated native_app_glue detected; please rebuild your app" will appear if the application is affected by this.
+  * If Device View and Scene View are both blank after starting App Sim Simulator, that usually indicates the GPU of the machine does not have required Graphics support.
+One workaround is to set the environment variable `ML_ZI_DISABLE_GPU_SHARING` to `1` then restart ML Hub or Unity Editor.
   * [Unity AppSim] The Unity Editor may become unstable or crash if the headpose is moved while the application is paused.
   * [Unity AppSim] On MacOS, Unity Editor cannot be exited (by closing the window or selecting menu `Unity->Quit`) when App Sim is running.
 Workaround is to stop App Sim first.